Pennacook

-The Pennacook, also known by the names Penacook and Pennacock, were an Algonquian-speaking Indigenous peoples of the Northeastern Woodlands who lived in Massachusetts, New Hampshire, and southern Maine.
+The Pennacook, also known by the names Penacook and Pennacock, were Algonquian Indigenous people who lived in what is now Massachusetts, New Hampshire, and southern Maine.
 They were not a united tribe but a network of politically and culturally allied communities.
 Penacook was also the name of a specific Native village in what is now Concord, New Hampshire.

 The Pennacook were related to but not a part of the original Wabanaki Confederacy, which includes the Miꞌkmaq, Maliseet, Passamaquoddy, and Penobscot peoples.
-David Stewart-Smith argues that the Penacook are Central Abenaki people.

 Name

 Pennacook is also written as Penacook and Pennacock.
 The name Pennacook roughly translates (based on Abenaki cognates) as "at the bottom of the hill."

 Territory

-Their southern neighbors were the Massachusett and Wampanoag to the south.
+Historian David Stewart-Smith suggests that the Penacook were Central Abenaki people.
+Their southern neighbors were the Massachusett and Wampanoag.

 Pennacook territory bordered the Connecticut River in the West, Lake Winnipesauke in the north, the Piscataqua to the east, and the villages of the closely allied Pawtucket confederation along the southern Merrimack River to the south.
 The Pennacook homeland was built around the upper Merrimack and the major towns at Amoskeag Falls (now Manchester) and Pennacook (now Concord), which served as major population hubs and later fallback centers for people across the region during the colonial period.